What’s it like to live in Queen’s Accommodation?

 In my first year, I made the big step moving over from England to live in Northern Ireland.
 Living in Queen’s Accommodation at Elms BT9 helped make that year the very best it could be.
 Here’s why!

 The accommodation is all of a really good standard.
 There are a few different sorts you can go for.
 In September 2018, 1237 rooms were opened up at Elms BT1 and BT2 so they’ll still be super new and modern, even by September 2019.
 That’s not to say that Elms BT9 with its 2000 rooms isn’t modern.
 In the past few years, all the rooms there have been refurbished with new furniture, fittings and a fresh lick of paint.

 Each flat also has a dedicated kitchen, living and dining space.
 This is a great space to socialise with all your flatmates and any friends you might have over.
 These kitchens have all the things you want like a microwave, kettle, toaster, rice cooker, ovens, grills, hobs and fridge-freezers.
-For all the likes of your cutlery and crockery, you can buy this from the accommodation staff for £25, along with a bedding pack for £30.
+For all the likes of your cutlery and crockery, you can buy a kitchen pack from the accommodation staff for £42, along with a single bedding pack for £30.
 Or if you’re on the GB scholarship, then you’ll get this for free!

 Getting to know people

 Living at Queen’s Accommodation, you get to know so many new people straightaway, even if you don’t know anyone when you first arrive in Belfast.
 At Elms BT9, you’ll have 9 or 10 flatmates so there’s bound to be people that you’ll get along with.
 It’s been two years since I lived at BT2, and I’m still in touch with my flatmates and we regularly meet up!